openbabel/documentation/Command-line_tools/babel.rst

 -f <#>
     For multiple entry input, start import with molecule # as the first entry
+--fillUC <param>
+    For a crystal structure, add atoms to fill the entire unit cell based on the unique positions, the unit cell and the spacegroup.
+The parameter can either be ``strict`` (the default), which only keeps atoms inside the unit cell, or ``keepconnect``, which fills the unit cell but keeps the original connectivity.
 --filter <criteria>
     Filter based on molecular properties.
 See
     :ref:`filter options` for examples and a list of